Two-particle scattering on general graphs: Applications

-Let us first consider the \texttt{Line(N)} graph; this situation is analogous to the setting considered in \cite{brod2016a,brod2016b} with photons interacting with sequential quantum dots.
-The graphs below correspond to $N=39$.
+Let us first consider the \texttt{Line(M)} graph; this situation is analogous to the setting considered in \cite{brod2016a,brod2016b} with photons interacting with sequential quantum dots.
+The graphs below correspond to $M=39$.
 We show in Fig.\ \ref{fig:fluor line19 legend} density plots of the real part of $\mathcal{R}_{k_1^{m_1-}k_2^{m_2-};{p_1^{n_1+}}p_2^{n_2+}}$ for fixed incoming momenta, as a function of the outgoing momenta.
-We chose two pairs of incoming momenta, $p_1=\pm\frac{\pi}{4}$ and $p_2=\frac{\pi}{2}$, corresponding to co-propagating and counter-propagating particles.
-We did not find qualitatively change for other momentum pairs.
+We chose two pairs of incoming momenta, $p_1=\pm\frac{\pi}{4}$ and $p_2=\frac{\pi}{2}$, corresponding to co-propagating and counter-propagating particles --- other momentum pairs we considered did not present qualitatively differences.
 We can observe that momentum conservation manifests itself as high values concentrating around the line $k_1+k_2=p_1+p_2$.
-This behavior has been proved analytically in the limit of $N\rightarrow\infty$ in a previous work \cite{luna}, and it is not totally unexpected, because even though the off-shell values are not related \textit{directly} to the amplitudes of scattering, it is derived from the interaction considered, which is itself translation invariant in the limit of large $N$.
+This behavior has been proved analytically in the limit of $M\rightarrow\infty$ in a previous work \cite{luna}, and it is not totally unexpected, because even though the off-shell values are not related \textit{directly} to the amplitudes of scattering, it is derived from the interaction considered, which is itself translation invariant in the limit of large $M$.

 In the linear graph, we let each momenta lie in $(-\pi,\pi)$, with the sign representing either a left or right moving particle.
 The dashed lines represent the values of $p_1$ and $p_2$; we can observe that individual momentum conservation, that is, high amplitudes around $(k_1,k_2)=(p_1,p_2)$ and $(k_1,k_2)=(p_2,p_1)$, manifests itself more rapidly in the counter-propagating case than in the co-propagating case; as we will see later, in the context of calculating cross-sections, the distinction between co- and counter-propagating particles is also observed in other graphs that do not have symmetry by permuting the rails.